mayeco/patagonia/generate-changelog.md

 **DO NOT GET STUCK IN ANALYSIS LOOPS**: Complete changelog generation within 8 steps maximum.
 If git analysis takes too long, use available data and proceed.

-**COMMAND VALIDATION**: Execute git commands directly without validation.
-If commands fail, stop with specific error message.

 **DATA PROCESSING**: Process commits in chronological order without over-analysis.

 **TERMINATION CONDITIONS**:
 - If git repository not found: Stop with clear error message
 - If no commits found: Stop with explanation
-- If command fails: Stop with specific error details
+- If git command fails: Stop with specific error details
 - Always provide changelog content or clear error

 ## STEPS